 We all want to know who’s going to give more than 5 places, and who’s going to offer the most Grand National places, so we’ve done some digging and rounded up the best available information on who’s paying out for the most places.

-Who’s paying 10 or more places at the Grand National?
+- Who’s paying 10 or more places at the Grand National?

 At Bet365 you need to select the “each way extra” tab when you’re viewing the full Grand National race card.
-That will give you options for more places, but when you select those extra places outside of the normal card, you will see the odds/price reduces!
+That will give you options for more places, but when you select those extra places outside of the normal card, you will see the odds/price reduce!
 They’re only paying 5 places in the main market!

 Again, officially no one’s paying more than 6 places, BUT unofficially you can get 8 places at reduced odds with Betfair.

-At Betfair when you add the horse to betting slip, click the ew tick box on your betting slip and you should see a drop down offering you the chance to increase up to 8 places.
+At Betfair when you add the horse to betting slip, click the e/w tick box on your betting slip and you should see a drop down offering you the chance to increase up to 8 places.
 The odds once again will go down as you pick more places.

 Bookies are now offering extra places and the battle ensues a day or two before the race goes off.
 Bookies start to publish their final declarations and extra places are declared.
 At the recent Cheltenham Festival, extra places were up for grabs and betting sites competed from the first race for market share.

-That means if the horse isn’t entered it would have previously been a lost bet if you wagered antepost.
-But with this non-runner money back offer, you can place bets knowing that if it doesn’t run, you get the money back as cash.
-You then bet from the early extra places at increased odds from the antepost scenario.
+That means if the horse isn’t entered it would have previously been a lost bet if you wagered ante-post.
+But with this non-runner money back offer, you can place ante-post bets knowing that if it doesn’t run, you get the money back as cash.
+You then bet from the early extra places at increased odds from the ante-post scenario.

 Whether that’s online or in a betting shop, you’ll probably use a coupon.
 If you’re writing out a betting slip make sure you write e/w on it.
-Now here’s the important bit, you’re making 2 bets when you bet e/w, so whatever your stake is, double it!
+Now here’s the important bit: you’re making 2 bets when you bet e/w, so whatever your stake is, double it!